Steak 'n Shake: Locations

 In June 2015, the first location in Maryland opened in Millersville.
 Two years later, the struggling Maryland franchisee filed for voluntary bankruptcy in June 2017 while still remaining open.
-This location finally closed in January 2018 after the Circuit Court for Anne Arundel County seized the restaurant for non-payment on loans and taxes.
+The location finally closed in January 2018 after the Circuit Court for Anne Arundel County seized the restaurant for non-payment on loans and taxes.
 The restaurant and contents were auctioned off by the court on January 31, 2018.
-Later that year, the franchise owner was arrested after FBI filed an indictment against the franchise owner for plotting to kill his wife and to burn the restaurant down in an attempt to receive insurance money for his then failing business.
-In January 2019, the restaurant has reopened under new management.
-In April 2019, the same franchise owner of the Millersville location announced plans to open a second location in White Marsh by summer 2019.
+Later in the year, the franchise owner was arrested after the FBI filed an indictment against the franchise owner for plotting to kill his wife and to burn the restaurant down in an attempt to receive insurance money for his then failing business.
+In January 2019, the restaurant reopened under new management.
+In April 2019, the same franchise owner of the Millersville location announced plans to open a second location in White Marsh by the summer of 2019.

-The first location in the Pacific Northwest opened in Seattle, Washington in May 2016; it went defunct after four years.
+The first location in the Pacific Northwest opened in Seattle in May 2016; it went defunct after four years.

-In September 2018, the first location in the state of Delaware was opened in Middletown.
+In September 2018, the first location in Delaware was opened in Middletown.

-In March 2019, the first location in the state of Nebraska was opened on the campus of University of Nebraska–Lincoln.
+In March 2019, the first location in Nebraska was opened on the campus of University of Nebraska–Lincoln.

 In March 2019, Steak 'n Shake announced plans to open its first restaurant in Washington, D.C., inside the Rayburn House Office Building to serve House members, staffers, and the public who pass "through security and a metal detector".
 The location officially opened for business in the first week of September 2019.

-And come January 11, 2021, the first Steak N Shake location in the Des Moines Suburb of West Des Moines opened, joining seven other stores in Iowa, with strict measures, like no eat-in dining.
+On January 11, 2021, the first Steak N Shake location in the Des Moines Suburb of West Des Moines opened, joining seven other stores in Iowa, with strict measures at that time including no eat-in dining to comply with local COVID-19 pandemic restrictions then in effect.